Made in Britain: Plot

 After being taken to the local police station, Trevor is locked in a cell where he keeps his finger on the wall buzzer to alert the duty officer.
 The officer orders him to keep his hands off the buzzer, so Trevor proceeds to press the buzzer with his head.
 The officer returns but this time is accompanied by another officer, PC Anson, who enters with a truncheon.
 Trevor continues to provoke Anson who tells him that he will be taken to court on Monday morning, and this time, he will end up in a detention centre or a borstal, not an assessment centre.
 Anson tells Trevor that on release from the detention centre, the police will be waiting for him, that they will bring him back to the station, and will pin on him every unsolved car theft in the area stretching back over many months.
 The result would be that Trevor would enter the prison system and would likely remain incarcerated for a very long time.
 Seemingly undeterred Trevor replies with 'Sounds great!'.
 Anson then brings the truncheon down, hitting Trevor on the kneecap.
 Anson smiles and says, 'You think you're 'ard, don't you?’
 Trevor finally looks defeated.
 Anson tells Trevor that he is all talk and has no choice but to respect authority and obey the rules like everybody else.

-The film ends with Trevor recovering from the pain and grinning as the warders shut the door of the cell.
+Trevor recovers from the pain and grins as the warders shut the door of the cell.